ohle/todotxt-more/README.md

 ## Usage & Workflow

-This extension set assumes you make use of priorities A, B and C only.
+This extension set assumes you make use of priorities A, B and C only (and D as a special category).
 I use them as follows in a kind of kanban-style:

 * *(A)* for tasks to do on today
 * *(B)* for tasks to do later this week
 * *(C)* for tasks after this week (limited)
+* *(D)* for tasks that are temporarily blocked/waiting on hold
 * Tasks without a priority are the backlog

 At any time, there should only be a limited number of items carrying a priority, and it should be easy to increase/decrease priority of a task via either `priup`/`pridown`, or interactively using the `rofi` or `fzf` interfaces.